 “Her detailed explanation of how difficult it’s become for a young novelist who isn’t a Twitter diva or Facebook star to get published these days made me thank the gods that I came of age before barbaric electrons ate the printing press.”

 —Tom Robbins, bestselling author of Even Cowgirls Get the Blues, Jitterbug Perfume, and many others

 Surrendering control can be a gift

 “What Hocking has accomplished on her own is incredible.
 But I think it’s absolutely a good move for her to see what an established publisher can do for her and her books.
 The drawbacks are clear.
 To sell your work to a publisher is to surrender a lot of control.
-Though the content remains your own, decisions about cover art, marketing strategies, where it falls in respect to the other titles on the list, etc. are now out of your hands.
+Though the content remains your own, decisions about cover art, marketing strategies, even if you should use a seo agency for targeting online marketing, and where it falls in respect to the other titles on the list, etc. are now out of your hands.
 But this can also be a gift.
 Hocking already has a huge fan base and St. Martin’s will be able to expand her readers to those not as tuned in to the blogosphere.
 Sacrificing some control to gain even more readers and have more time to write seems like a wise career move.

 Though self-publishing has a great indie, renegade spirit to it, and accounts for a thriving and valuable part of the market, being a major house’s author gives a writer an instant credibility that those who self-publish have to work harder to achieve.
 It provides a huge team of allies and advocates, people whose professional purpose is to bring books to the world and make sure those books reach as many readers as they can.
 After working on her own behalf for so long, I imagine that having this dedicated team of people behind her will feel pretty great.
 And if it doesn’t, she can always return to her roots in the future, now with an even larger base of readers.”